 - How do we scale our use of B2B video to better support our business goals?

-- How can we use B2B video explicitly to help us generate more demand and leads in the market?
+- How can we use video explicitly to help us improve our current demand generation and lead generation efforts?

 - How can we track the impact of our B2B videos back into our marketing and sales tools?